CiscoSE/ucs-telegraf-monitor/OtherOptions/README.md

 The first row of each file contains the column headers separated by commas.
 Each additional row contains data collected.
 When files already exist, new rows are appended to the existing file.

 ## Debugging Options
+When there is a need to debug, use the the verbose option to change the output.
+    -v      Limit loggging with indications of basic activities.
+    -vv     Detailed value responses.
+    -vvv    Detailed output including raw Jason and HTML response data.